-While Rhonda Sing was training, Japanese women wrestlers began scouting Mildred Burke’s training center because, at the time, nobody else was sending women grapplers to Japan.
+While Rhonda Sing was training, Japanese women wrestlers began scouting Mildred Burke’s school because, at the time, nobody else was sending women grapplers to Japan.
 Upon seeing the corpulent 5’8" Rhonda Sing, they displayed interest.
 Her look and body type were mostly non-existent in Japanese women’s wrestling, so it promised to be something different for the fans.

 Even with her limited experience and scant ring repertoire, she impacted the Japanese fans by winning in her January 1979 debut alongside Mami Kumano against the extremely popular Jackie Sato and Maki Ueda, better known as the Beauty Pair.

 Sing’s size, coupled with her uncanny agility for such a large woman, impressed everyone.
 Like a wrecking ball hitting a glass window, Monster Ripper overpowered and decimated almost every babyface who dared be placed in front of her.
 She’d win the WWWA World Title twice as a mainstay in AJW throughout most of the ’80s.

 The formula was that of the invading monster heel, not a new strategy for Japanese promotions in the least, but one that gained prevalence with wrestlers like Stan Hansen, Terry Gordy, and Bruiser Brody in the years to come.

 According to wrestling journalist Dave Meltzer, as mentioned in the book Sisterhood of the Squared Circle: The History and Rise of Women’s Wrestling by Pat Laprade and Dan Murphy, Ripper was similar to Terry Gordy in that "both were huge kids that broke into wrestling very young, known for being agile with wrestling skill despite their size.